ashishlakra01/JsonPowerDB-WebForm/README.md

 - Schema-free, nimble, simple to use, real time DBMS
 - Allows querying multiple databases which is as simple and fast as querying on single database.
 - It is built on top of one of the fastest and real-time data indexing engine - PowerIndeX.
+-
+## Scope of Functionalities
+- Create and add data.
+- Read and display one data record.
+- Update data.
+- Delete a data record.

 ## Screenshots
 ![WebFrom](https://github.com/ashishlakra01/JsonPowerDB-WebForm/blob/master/website.png)